JaberChowdhury/VanillaJs_project/README.md

-# Branch : starter
+# Branch : calculator

-### Description : starter code of projects without tailwind
+### Description : create a calculator with various features